blue-river/dcc/README.md

     easy_install ply

-Optionally, you can add the SCC directory to the PATH.
+Optionally, you can add the DCC directory to the PATH.
 This allows you to use dcc.py easily in any directory.

 # Credits